attila-kun/bloch/README.md

 # What is this?

-This a [Bloch sphere](https://en.wikipedia.org/wiki/Bloch_sphere) visualizer tool.
+This a [Bloch sphere](https://en.wikipedia.org/wiki/Bloch_sphere) simulator.
 It allows you to enter arbitrary 2x2 matrices and see their effect on the quantum state.

 # Requirements to run the project